atoft/linux-desktop-utilities/how-to-mount-drives.md

-An easy way to mount other disk drives (e.g Windows and shared NTFS drives) in Ubuntu, so they appear in the home directory.
+An easy way to mount other disk drives (e.g Windows and shared NTFS drives) in GNOME, so they appear in the home directory.

 - Go to Applications > Disks.
 - Select the data partition of the drive you want to use.